z0gg3r/pmb/README.md

 Tags are used to group bookmarks together, then you can operate on groups of bookmarks easily.

+**Databases**

+	The default database file are ~/.bookmarks.db.
+You can point another database with -f option.

+	pmb -f ~/xyz.db

+	pmb uses sqlite3 to manage databses.

 **Examples:**

 *Adding a bookmark:*